 '''

 // C++

 // In class CORBA::ORB.

 void setReqTransformer(

-IT_reqTransformer transformer,
+CORBA::IT_reqTransformer transformer,

 const char server,

 const char host = 0,

-Environment& env = CORBA::default_environment)
+CORBA::Environment& IT_env =

+CORBA::IT_chooseDefaultEnv())

 '''

 registers a transformer object for all Requests destined for a specific server and host and for all Requests received from a specific server and host.
 This function can be called more than once to register different server/host pairs.